Home / Southeast Asia / Thailand / Phuket

 Local specialties

-Safety Tips: Prices are higher but many vendors cater to sensitive international stomachs.
-Choose restaurants with displayed health certificates when possible.
+Safety Tips: Prices are higher but many vendors cater to diverse palates.
+Choose restaurants with visible quality certifications when possible.

 Banzaan Fresh Market